USCGC Vigorous holds change of command ceremony

 |Downloads:

-This work, USCGC Vigorous holds change of command ceremony, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USCGC Vigorous holds change of command ceremony, by PO3 Kate Kilroy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT